Building-Robotics-Lab/ComfortGPT/README.md

 - **latest_optimal_heating**: The most current intercept and slope for heating days.

 # Usage
+- *Note: For the best user experience, use PyCharm or Jupyter Notebook IDE*
 - Clone the repository using `git clone https://github.com/Building-Robotics-Lab/ComfortGPT.git`
 - In the `Call function.py` file, modify the value assigned to the dataframe variable to reflect the location of your CSV file by replacing '../example.csv' with the file path of your CSV file. <br /><br />